 The LE adds 18-inch six-spoke alloy wheels, chrome grille, mirror-mounted puddle lamps, power flip-out rear quarter windows, six-way power passenger seat, power sunroof, power liftgate, rear centre console, fog lights, footwell lights, and heated leather seats.

-The Armada is a huge vehicle, and although its steering and handling are much sharper and more precise than you’d expect for its size, you won’t mistake it for a Sentra when it’s time to manoeuvre in city traffic or find a place to park.
-Its potent but thirsty powerplant also adds to the illusion of a smaller vehicle, since it hauls this beast around admirably.
-Dwarfed only by Ford and GM’s largest SUVs – it’s slightly longer than the Toyota Sequoia – the Armada can tow up to 4128 kg (9100 lbs).
-Styling is not the Armada’s strong point, but the Titan-style grille looks a little more at home here than the Infiniti’s face does on the QX56, and you can get all the bells and whistles of the top-line Armada LE for $17,400 less than the Infiniti version.
-Add the navigation system, dual air, backup camera and DVD entertainment system to the LE and you’re still $11,400 ahead.
+The Armada is a huge vehicle, and although its steering and handling are much sharper and more precise than you’d expect for its size, you won’t mistake it for a Sentra when it’s time to work your way through city streets looking for a downtown-sized parking spot.
+Its potent but thirsty powerplant adds to the illusion of a smaller vehicle, since it hauls this beast around admirably.
+Styling is not its strong point, but its Titan-style grille looks a little more at home than the Infiniti’s face does on the QX56.
+Its full-length boxed high-steel frame, independent rear suspension and highest maximum towing capacity for its class make it out-of-the-box ready for “outdoor family adventures”, as Nissan puts it, although they’ll have to be pretty wide off-road trails.